-According to Table 2, the experience length of respondents (as architects) varies from less than 01 year to more than 30 years.
-44% of respondents have an experience length from 01 to 05 years, 33% have an experience length from 06 to 10 years, 11% have an experience length from 11 to 20 years, 8% have an experience length less than 01 year, 3 % have an experience length from 21 to 30 years, and only 1% of respondents have an experience length more than 30 years.
+According to Table 2, the experience length of respondents (as architects) varies from less than 1 year to more than 30 years: 44% of respondents have experience length from 1 year to 5 years, 33% have experience length from 6 years to 10 years, 11% have an experience length from 11 years to 20 years, 8% have experience length of less than 1 year, 3% have experience length from 21 years to 30 years and only 1% of respondents have experience length more than 30 years.

-Regarding CAD and BIM software mastery use by the respondents, 37% use BIM software like Revit and ArchiCAD, 34% are experts in CAD software (2D / 3D modelling),

-23% only use 2D modelling with CAD software, 5% are BIM expert (mastery of a collaborative platform that has already provided BIM coordination in a construction project), and only 1% have no mastery of CAD (computer assisted drawing) software such as AutoCAD.
+Regarding CAD and BIM software mastery use by the respondents, 37% use BIM software like Revit and ArchiCAD, 34% are experts in CAD software (2D/3D modelling), 23% only use 2D modelling with CAD software, 5% are BIM expert (mastery of a collaborative platform that has already provided BIM coordination in a construction project) and only 1% have no mastery of CAD software such as AutoCAD.